Crown Council of Monaco: Membership

 There are seven total members of the Crown Council.
-The Prince appoints the council's President and three other members; the final three members are chosen amongst candidates put forward by the National Council.
+The Prince appoints the council's president and three other members; the final three members are chosen amongst candidates put forward by the National Council.

 Affairs

-Though the Crown Council is simply an advisory committee and has no legislative power, the Prince must consult it before signing international treaties, dissolving the National Council, naturalizing citizens, or making certain other executive decisions.
+Though the Crown Council is simply an advisory committee and has no legislative power, the prince must consult it before signing international treaties, dissolving the National Council, naturalizing citizens, or making certain other executive decisions.

 At the end of March 2005, the Crown Council carried out what may have been one of its most far-reaching acts.
-Prince Rainier III, the Sovereign Prince since 1949, had for some weeks been seriously ill in hospital in Monaco and the Crown Council established that Rainier was temporarily incapable of ruling.
+Rainier III, the sovereign prince since 1949, had for some weeks been seriously ill in hospital in Monaco and the Crown Council established that Rainier was temporarily incapable of ruling.
 (During the period of Rainier III's incapacity, his doctors in Monaco were agreed that his ill health showed little signs of improving and, agreeing with eminent Parisian doctors who were called to give their independent opinions.)

-Then-Hereditary Prince Albert was informed of the Crown Council's incapacity finding regarding Rainier III and, following the Constitution, was duly called upon to rule over Monaco as Regent.
+Then-Hereditary Prince Albert was informed of the Crown Council's incapacity finding regarding Rainier III and, following the Constitution, was duly called upon to rule over Monaco as regent.

 The Crown Council noted, nevertheless, that if the health of Rainier III were to improve sufficiently, he would be in a position to re-assume his functions as ruler.

-Prince Albert's Regency lasted but a few days into April 2005, when Rainier III died at the age of 82.
+Prince Albert's regency lasted but a few days into April 2005, when Rainier III died at the age of 82.
 He was then formally succeeded as Monaco's sovereign by Albert in his own right as Prince Albert II.